Günter Dreibrodt

 Günter Dreibrodt (born 26 July 1951 in Roßlau) is a former East German handball player who competed in the 1980 Summer Olympics.
+He played as a back.

 He was a member of the East German handball team which won the gold medal.
 He played all six matches and scored thirteen goals.

+He also played at the 1978 World Championship, where he finished 3rd with the German team.